27 of The Most Beautiful Greek Islands

 Rhodes, a Dodecanese Island in Greece

-It’s one of the most popular tourist destinations in Greece and is made up of two cities: Lindos, on the East coast and Lalyssos, on the West coast.
-There is also a scattering of towns and villages in between, including the famous Rhodes Old Town which is the oldest medieval town in Europe.
+It’s one of the most popular tourist destinations in Greece and consists of two cities: Lindos, on the East coast and Lalyssos, on the West coast.
+There is also a scattering of towns and villages in between, including the famous Rhodes Old Town, the oldest medieval town in Europe.
 This Old Town is one of the best places to explore in Rhodes.

 The old town is one of the best places to stay as it will put you within walking distance of many of the top attractions and it’s simply a beautiful place to spend some time.
-There is a great selection of boutique hotels and small apartments in the town that are ideal.
+There is a great selection of boutique hotels and small apartments in the town.

 Symi